 Another hypothesis proposes that changes to the neuromodulatory function and/or in reproductive-hormone levels contribute to the constellation of mood and vasomotor symptoms seen in some perimenopausal women.1

-Influences associated with mood swings and menopause
+Influences associated with mood changes and menopause

 Mood changes in menopausal women is also affected by other co-existing factors such as:5,6

 Symptoms of anxiety and depression are more prevalent in the perimenopause than in the menopause.2,3

 Women may experience mild mood and anxiety symptoms a few years prior to menopause.2 Several factors such as past history of anxiety, relationship and family problems, socioeconomic status and lifestyle influence the severity of anxiety in perimenopausal women.6 There is a strong association between anxiety and hot flushes.7